Leviathan36/SKA/README.md

 ## Disclaimer:
 Author assume no liability and are not responsible for any misuse or damage caused by this program.

-Kaboom is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+SKA is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 ## License:
-Kaboom is released under GPLv3 license.
+SKA is released under GPLv3 license.
 See [LICENSE](LICENSE) for more details.